MechanicalRabbit/FunSQL.jl/docs/src/two-kinds-of-sql-query-builders/index.md

 for assembling complex data processing pipelines.
-Moreover, even though FunSQL pipelines cannot be run directly, every FunSQL node has a well-defined data processing semantics, which means that, in principle, FunSQL could be developed into a complete query framework.
+Moreover, even though FunSQL pipelines cannot be run directly, every FunSQL node has a well-defined data processing semantics, which means that, in principle, FunSQL could be developed into a full-blown query framework.
 This potentially opens a path for replacing SQL with an equally powerful, but a more coherent and expressive query language.